Scorning cinema as being mere 'illustrated text', Greenaway brings artistic values, intellectual esoterica, visual richness, pedantic obsessiveness

 food, rotten food, sex, toilet habits, oral sex, scatology, vomit, cannibalism and other extremes are explored to comprehensively

 cover all aspects of this theme.
-The cinematography is nothing short of stunning with an amazing use of colors and composition,
+The cinematography is nothing short of stunning with an amazing use of color schemes and composition,

-and fine tastes are mixed with digusting visuals, making this one very hard to watch, but intellectually rewarding.
+and fine tastes are mixed with disgusting visuals, making this one very hard to watch, but intellectually and visually rewarding.

 Cook, the Thief, His Wife & Her Lover, The